collapsed-stacks/startups/questions/9464/how-to-find-out-examples-of-competitors-of-a-company.md

 - posted by: [Denis de Bernardy](https://stackexchange.com/users/182468/denis-de-bernardy) on 2016-06-13
 - score: 3

-<p>Look into SimilarWeb.</p>
+Look into SimilarWeb.

-<p>Another good option is Google itself.
+Another good option is Google itself.
 Abuse Google auto-complete, and start typing "[company] vs".
-You'll get competitors more often than not, and then rinse and repeat with the competitors.</p>
+You'll get competitors more often than not, and then rinse and repeat with the competitors.

 ## Answer 9467